osrf/gazebo_tutorials/gazebojs_camera_topics/tutorial.md

 ### Code explained

-First, we load the necessary sctripts and modules into the script engine.
+First, we load the necessary scripts and modules into the script engine.

 ~~~
 var util = require('util');